 As noted previously, the Company has completed two of the three evaluable patients required to close Cohort 6.
 Once Cohort 6 is completed the Company and the Principal Investigator will determine whether the optimal biological dose has been reached, which would allow the Phase I trial to be ended.
-Since there has been no toxicity to date in the trial and none is expected even at a higher dose in a potential seventh cohort, the trade-off is ending the clinical trial sooner after Cohort 6 or waiting to complete a seventh cohort with a higher dose and potentially even better anti-leukemia benefits in the patient.
-Also previously noted, the Company is waiting for the arrival of the next drug batch, expected to be mid-second quarter of 2014.
-This has been slowed by the drug substance manufacturer's backlog, which was lengthened somewhat after being acquired in the summer of 2013.
-In addition, plans and evaluation of manufacturing scale-up of the drug substance batch size continued.
-Scale-up of manufacturing batch size produced divergence from desired drug substance product parameters, with some product in the fourth quarter of 2013 not being acceptable for use.
-The most recent manufacturing scale-up drug substance batch appears to have corrected this with excellent product performance testing.
-Scale-up of manufacturing output of drug substance product and final drug product is critical to meeting the anticipated potential for high volume requirements of Bio-Path's drug products for patients in multiple diseases.
+Since there has been no evidence of toxicity to date in the trial and none is expected even at a higher dose in a potential seventh cohort, the trade-off is ending the clinical trial sooner after Cohort 6 or waiting to complete a seventh cohort with a higher dose and potentially even better anti-leukemia benefits in the patient.
+Plans and evaluation of manufacturing scale-up of the drug substance batch size continued.
+Scale-up of manufacturing batch size previously produced divergence from desired drug substance product parameters, with some product in the fourth quarter of 2013 not being acceptable for use.
+The most recent manufacture.
+Scale-up of manufacturing output of drug substance product and final drug produce is critical to meeting the anticipated potential for high volume requirements of Bio-Path's drug products for patients in multiple diseases.
 The larger size drug substance and final product batch sizes will also substantially drive down manufacturing cost per drug unit.
 The recent success on the part of the Company in raising capital should also improve drug supply by providing the financial resources that will enable the Company to commit to multiple drug batches beyond those required to satisfy near-term requirements.